Lake Helen, Bighorn Mountains, Wyoming

 The loop can be completed in any direction, or you can hike each section individually.
 The Trekkers find it easier to start at either Sylvan Lake and take the spur to the Little Devils Tower Trail or to just drive to that trailhead directly.

 This route is especially enjoyable during the winter months (roughly November through April depending on the weather) because the Needles Highway is closed to all vehicles during that time.
-You can still hike/snowshoe/ski it though!
+You can still hike/bike/snowshoe/ski it though!
 It’s so cool to be able to slowly and calmly enjoy this route, and all the beautiful views it offers, in peace.

 No offense tourists, we love you guys!
 It’s just that during the busy, warm months, all the bustling of cars, busses, and motorcycles makes us miss our quiet, peaceful Hills. 😇